sebapersson/petab_sciml/docs/src/format.md

 ### Pre-simulation hybridization

-Pre-simulation neural network model inputs and outputs are constant targets (case 1 [here](@ref hybrid_types)).
+Pre-simulation neural network model inputs and outputs are constant targets (see case 1 [here](@ref hybrid_types)).

 #### Inputs

 Valid `targetValue`'s for a neural network input are:

-- A parameter in the parameter table
+- A parameter in the parameter table.
 - An array input file (assigned an Id in the [YAML problem file](@ref YAML_file)).

 #### Outputs

 Valid `targetId`'s for a neural network output are:

-- A non-estimated model parameter
+- A non-estimated model parameter.
 - A specie's initial value (referenced by the specie's Id).
 In this case, any other specie initialization is overridden.

 #### Condition and Hybridization Tables

 Pre-simulation assignments can alternatively be made in the conditions table.
-Combinations are also permitted, for example, all inputs can be assigned in the condition table while all outputs are assigned in the hybridization table. **Importantly**, however, since the hybridization table defines assignments for all simulation conditions, any `targetId` assigned in the condition table cannot be assigned in the hybridization table, and vice versa.
+Combinations are also permitted, for example, all inputs can be assigned in the condition table while all outputs are assigning in the hybridization table. **Importantly**, since the hybridization table defines assignments for all simulation conditions, any `targetId` assigned in the condition table cannot be assigned in the hybridization table, and vice versa.

 ### Intra-simulation hybridization

-Intra-simulation neural network models depend on model simulated model quantities (case 2 [here](@ref hybrid_types)).
+Intra-simulation neural network models depend on model simulated model quantities (see case 2 [here](@ref hybrid_types)).

 #### Inputs

 Valid `targetValue` for a neural network input is an expression that depend on model species, time, and/or parameters.
-Any species and/or parameters in the expression are expected to be evaluated at the given time-value.
+Any model species and/or parameters in the expression are expected to be evaluated at the given time-value.

 #### Outputs